 Pin for Later

 Contributor Profile: Kacey Mya Bradley is a lifestyle blogger for The Drifter Collective.
 Kacey graduated with a degree in Communications while working for a lifestyle magazine.
-She has been able to fully embrace herself with the knowledge of nature, the power of exploring other locations, cultures, and styles, while communicating these endeavors through her passion for writing and expression.
+She fully embraces herself with the knowledge of nature and the power of exploring other locations, cultures, and styles.
 Her love and excitement for the world around her is portrayed through her visually pleasing, culturally embracing and inspiring posts.
 You can find Kacey on Twitter and Pinterest.

 What are some of your favorite destinations for fall travel?
 Share your tips in the comments.